from fastcore.test import test_eq, test_failsafepython

 list(all_builtins.keys())[:5]['__build_class__', 'None', 'False', 'True', 'abs']

 _make_safe_getattr returns a closure over ok_dests that intercepts every attribute access.
-For callables, it checks __pytools_write__ first (wrapping with _WriteChecked if matched), then falls back to the __llmtools__|__pytools__ allow-set.
+For callables, it checks __pytools__ for a write policy first (wrapping with _AllowChecked if matched), then falls back to _cls_ok and the __llmtools__ allow-set.
 Non-callables pass through unchecked.

-ga = _make_safe_getattr(ok_dests=['/tmp'])
+allow({str: ['zfill']})ga = _make_safe_getattr(ok_dests=['/tmp'])

 assert ga('hello', 'zfill')(10) == '00000hello'_DirectPrint is a no-op wrapper that RestrictedPython’s _print_ and _print hooks delegate to.
 It simply calls the real print, bypassing RestrictedPython’s default print interception.

-uc = _Uncallable(len, 'len')
+uc = _ReadOnlyCallable(len)

 assert repr(uc) == repr(len)